 Clinical trials are conducted to evaluate the efficacy and safety of medicines and medical devices, and are essential steps in developing effective new medicines and treatments.
 Johnson & Johnson companies sponsor and support clinical trials in more than 40 countries, allowing for wide diversity among people who participate in this important research.
+Click here to view a list of Janssen clinical trials managed by Contract Research Organizations (CROs) in developing countries identified in the Access To Medicine Index 2012.

 Our Ethical Code for the Conduct of Research and Development provides standards of conduct and behavior for physicians, clinical research scientists and others who are responsible for medical aspects of research and development.
 Additionally, our operating companies are required to follow the Declaration of Helsinki and the Belmont Report, which set clear guidelines for the ethical treatment of patients across all borders.
 Our products regulated as pharmaceuticals or devices must adhere to all relevant statutes as well as our policies for registering and reporting clinical studies.